Scientific-Computing-Lab/gpuFLOPBench/README.md

 - missing libs to link
 - putting some search/include dirs before others when compiling (duplicate filenames can cause header include mixups)

+We note that our entire build process is captured in one `CMakeLists.txt` file.
+This was done purposely to be able to build all the codes in a batch manner, as having to manually go in and modify individual HeCBench Makefiles was tiresome.

+Essentially, our `CMakeLists.txt` file treats each `src/*-cuda` and `src/*-omp` directory as a single CMake/Makefile target, with the corresponding output executable having the same name as its `src` directory.
+We automatically include many of the sub-directories for header files.
+The reason why our `CMakeLists.txt` file is so long is because there were many codes that we had to manually modify their build process to get them to build correctly.
+This took a while to do, but ultimately makes the build process much easier and manageable.

 ## Python Environment Setup

 We used Python3 (v3.11.11) for executing our Python scripts.
 The `requirements.txt` file contains all the necessary packages and their versions that should be installed prior to using any of our Python scripts.
 It is strongly advised to set up a new Conda environment to not mess up the base Python installation on your system.
-NOTE: This is already done for you if you're using the supplied Dockerfile.

 ```
 conda create --name "gpu-flopbench" python=3.11.11
 conda activate gpu-flopbench
 pip install -r ./requirements.txt
 ```
+NOTE: This is already done for you if you're using the supplied Dockerfile.

 ## Gathering Roofline Data